ethereum/EIPs/SIPS/sip-12.md

 It is possible, and even probable that this mechanism could still be frontrun, although with far less frequency than the current mechanims, if the gas price estimates are inaccurate and/or delayed and a sufficiently sophisticated frontrunning bot can reliably predict the likelihood of a spot rate change greater than 30bps faster than the oracle.

-> Note: An initial implementation uses the SNX Oracle to find and set the on-chain limit.
-This still requires the oracle waiting on

 ## Test Cases

 Test cases for an implementation are mandatory for SIPs but can be included with the implementation.